 Economy development and electricity consumption

 Due to the rapid economic growth over the past decade, per capita GDP, PPP (current international $) increased from US$ 8,500 in the late 1990s to US$ 26,409 in 2017 according to the World Bank Statistics Service and brought a sharp increase in electricity consumption in the country.
-Particularly in winter, electricity supply is now sometimes unable to meet demand, leading to electricity shortages and negative effects on regional economic development.
+Particularly in winter, the electricity supply is sometimes unable to meet demand, leading to electricity shortages and negative effects on regional economic development.
 The country’s electricity demand is projected to increase by 2.5 per cent annually between now and 2030.

 Country focus on renewable energy

 In 2013, Kazakhstan adopted the “National Concept for Transition to a Green Economy up to 2050” outlining the principles of the Green Economy as a future development path.
 According to information from the Ministry of Energy of the Republic of Kazakhstan at the beginning of 2018, 58 power facilities operating in the country are using renewable energy sources with a total capacity of 352 MW.
 By the end of 2018, renewable energy power plants' total capacity will be approximately 490 MW (68 facilities).

 Kazakhstan aims renewable energy (RE) to reach 50% of its power mix by 2050, with intermediate targets of 3% (or new 2,000 MW renewable power capacity installations) by 2020 and 10% by 2030.
 One of the main instruments to attract the required investments will be the renewable energy auctions mechanism launched in May 2018.
 Kazakhstan may receive support to reach their renewable energy objectives by the European Commission, which can mobilize upon request specific technical assistance under the EU Technical Assistance Facility for Sustainable Energy.

 Future renewable energy market trends in Kazakhstan